Bleysiker/Bleysiker/README.md

 <p>
 This project presents information about the Men in Black universe in a virtual museum.
   <p>
-I led a team in the management and distribution of tasks
+I led the team in the management and task distribution.
   <p>
  I was also in charge of programming and setting up the Virtual Reality scenario.
 </div>